HDR Confirmation of Candidature Procedure

 1.11 The seminar must be delivered in person and viewed by all members of the Candidature Committee.
 Others should be encouraged to attend unless such an arrangement is precluded by a confidentiality agreement.
 The presentation should be no longer than 30 minutes excluding questions and should detail the research proposal.

 1.12 The Candidature Committee must meet to complete COC-FORM-03 and advise the Candidate of the recommendation of the Confirmation of Candidature Milestone.
-The decision about the recommendation of the process will be made by the Chair of the Candidature Committee and the Independent Academic.
+The decision about the recommendation of the process will be made by the Chair of the Candidature Committee and, in the case of doctoral candidates, the Independent Academic.
 The Advisors and the Candidate should not be present when this decision is made.
 The signatures of the Candidate and the Advisors must be obtained subsequent to the decision having been explained to them, in acknowledgement that they have been advised of the recommendation.
 The Candidature Committee may recommend that the Confirmation of Candidature milestone be passed or failed.
 Not passing one or both of RD7001/RM7001 and RD7002/RM7002 constitutes a fail.

 1.13 A Candidate who wishes to request a review of the recommendation of their Confirmation of Candidature, may submit an appeal in writing to the Manager, Graduate Research Operations within 20 working days of signing COC-FORM-01, COC-FORM-02 and COC-FORM-03.
 The milestone recommendation review will be assessed by two Associate Deans of Research Education from Colleges other than that of the Candidate.
 The two Associate Deans of Research Education who are assessing the review may obtain additional expert review and interview any people involved if they wish to do so.